Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Extending the Standard Model by Real Singlet Scalar Fields

 There are \textit{nine} real parameters that characterize the TRSM.
 However, the identification of $h_1$ as the SM Higgs boson fixes

 This leaves us with seven independent parameters, which can be chosen to be:

-In this model all couplings for the mass eigenstates $h_i$ to SM particles are inherited from the SM-like Higgs doublet through the rotation from the gauge to the mass eigenstates, such that their couplings are rescaled with respect to the SM Higgs boson couplings by a mixing factor $\kappa_i$: $g_i\,\equiv\,\kappa_i\,g^\text{SM}$.
-For example, in a factorized approach, this leads to predictions for production cross sections of the form
+where, respectively, these correspond to: the masses of the physical scalars $h_2$ and $h_3$, the three mixing angles, and the two new vevs for the singlet fields $S$ and $X$.
+In this model all couplings for the mass eigenstates $h_i$ to SM particles are inherited from the SM-like Higgs doublet through the rotation from the gauge to the mass eigenstates, such that their couplings are rescaled with respect to the SM Higgs boson couplings by a mixing factor $\kappa_i$: